labex-labs/open-source-labs/python/30-seconds-of-python/lab-byte-size/step1.md

 # Byte Size of String

 Write a function `byte_size(s)` that takes a string `s` as input and returns its byte size.
 The byte size of a string is the number of bytes required to store the string in memory.
 To calculate the byte size of a string, you need to encode the string using a specific encoding scheme.
-In this challenge, you will use the UTF-8 encoding scheme.
+In this lab, you will use the UTF-8 encoding scheme.

 To calculate the byte size of a string, you can follow these steps: